Regulation Best Interest – Reg BI

 Reg BI builds upon and enhances the principles previously outlined in FINRA’s Suitability Rule (Rule 2111).
 This rule mandates that broker-dealers and their associated persons must have a reasonable basis to believe that a recommended transaction or investment strategy is suitable for the customer, based on diligent gathering of information about the customer’s investment profile.
 The rule specifies three main suitability obligations: reasonable-basis suitability, customer-specific suitability, and quantitative suitability.

-Additionally, for investors and clients, a securities law firm can serve as an essential resource, offering advice on the implications of Reg BI and assisting in the evaluation of the suitability of investment recommendations made under this new standard.
+Additionally, for investors and clients, a securities law firm can serve as an essential resource, offering advice on the implications of Reg Best Interest and assisting in the evaluation of the suitability of investment recommendations made under this new standard.
 These legal experts ensure that the rights of investors are protected under the evolving regulatory landscape, fostering trust and integrity in the broker-client relationship.

 Reg BI Duty of Care